No0b-master/No0b-master/README.md

 ### :woman_technologist: About Me :

-<p>I am a Student and a Full Stack Developer .who loves to travel and create new things or just ot play video games in my spare time</p>
+<p>I am a Full Stack Developer .who loves to travel and create new things or just ot play video games in my spare time</p>

 <ul>
 <li>